How to Become a Helpers--Roofers in New York

 Obtain New York licensure or certification

 New York may require specific licensing or professional certification for helpers--rooferss.
-Requirements vary by state — contact the New York Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the New York Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in New York

 New York has an active job market for helpers--roofers.
+The highest concentrations are in New York-Newark-Jersey City.

 Helpers--Roofers careers in other states